FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 1.rst

 The FLO-2D resource files are saved to the FLO-2D Documentation folder under C:\\Users\\Public\\Public Documents\\FLO-2D PRO Documentation.
 These files include helpful resources such as user manuals, example projects, lessons and PowerPoint presentations and instructional handouts.

-UN-INSTALLING THE FLO-2D SOFTWARE
+Un-installing the FLO-2D Software
 ---------------------------------

 Remove the FLO-2D program and all of its attendant software from the computer with the Windows system Add Remove Programs tool.
 When removing the model, if the option appears to keep shared DLL/OCX files, do not remove them from the computer.
 To completely remove the FLO-2D files, delete the FLO-2D Pro Folder from the Program Files (x86).

-GETTING STARTED
+Getting Started
 ----------------

 **Updates**